"We give up Merasmus, you're too scary for us. Now come out so we can kick your ass!"

 - Trevelyan in GoldenEye spends most of the fight running away from you, taking potshots at you from a distance.
 Same for in the remake, with the added bonus of him not noticing if you're staying right behind him for the entire fight.

-- Cracked actually lampshades this by implying that Trevelyan from the movie would never stoop to such antics and calling the game version a pussy.
+- Cracked actually mocks this by implying that Trevelyan from the movie would never stoop to such antics and calling the game version a pussy.

 - The Gonarch in Half-Life attempts to escape several times over the course of its fight, opening up paths through multiple chambers for you before you eventually corner and kill it.